 Certain goods and services provided by businesses with annual turnover less than or equal to VND100 Mn ($4400) are exempt from VAT.

-Businesses must file VAT returns monthly by the 20th day of the subsequent month or quarterly by the 30th day of the subsequent quarter.
+Businesses must file VAT returns monthly by the 20th day of the subsequent month or quarterly by the 30th day of the following quarter.

 The standard corporate income tax rate is 20%.
-Upon meeting certain criteria companies can have preferential rates of 10%, 15%, and 17%.
+Upon meeting specific criteria, companies can have preferential rates of 10%, 15%, and 17%.

 Foreign contractors are entities that tap into business opportunities in Vietnam without setting up an office.
 Payments to foreign contractors are subject to the Foreign Contractor Tax.
 It is a combination of VAT and CIT or Personal Income Tax of foreign individuals.
 FCT applies to interest, royalties, service fees, goods, and services supplied or rendered in Vietnam.